Registering a Telegraph Node

 Do I need to manually approve the contract?

 No, the script handles contract approval automatically.
-Just ensure your wallet has enough wTAO and gas.
+Just ensure your wallet has enough gas.

 How do I know if my node is registered?